Mark Koster

 In a November 6 press release, Sac City Chief of Police John Thomsen said the items were being sent to the Iowa State Medical Examiner’s Office for identification.

 On Thursday, November 8, the Sac City Police Department announced the remains had positively been identified as those of Koster.
-The remains were identified using dental records, and will remain in the custody of the Iowa State Medical Examiner’s Office in Ames.
+The remains were identified using dental records, and were to remain in the custody of the Iowa State Medical Examiner’s Office in Ames.

 The Sac City Police Department called the circumstances and location of Koster’s remains “suspicious,” and said the case is currently under investigation.